LIVING BEINGS MANIFESTO

 2-Equality / 1-Culture / 4

 Our cultures and our conventions should thus allow everyone to maintain their ability to adapt at all times, keeping in their hearts the fact that nothing is immutable.
-They should therefore avoid messages and practices that propose to lock up in a public and "absolute" way certain realities, decisions, commitments that are linked to the knowledge of ourselves in a context at a given moment.
+They should therefore avoid messages and practices that propose to publicly lock in an absolute and definitive manner certain realities, decisions, commitments which can be linked to the knowledge of ourselves in a given context at a given moment.

 Betrayal on a personal scale, the failure to respect what is explicitly or implicitly (by an established way of life, habits) agreed between people, would remain a pain of nature as exposed in the page "The origin of life?"

-A culture that places a commitment under the "eternal sacred public" yoke of a religion then amplifies the weight of the non-respect of a commitment to its climax by placing it as a betrayal "towards God", meaning what should be the essential of everything for everyone in the Universe: by not keeping this commitment, have I betrayed God?
+A culture that places a commitment under the "eternal sacred public" yoke of a religion then amplifies the weight of the non-respect of a commitment to its climax by placing it as a betrayal "towards God", meaning what should be the essential of everything for everyone in the Universe: by not keeping this commitment, have I betrayed my own essence and what brings us all together ?
 The question is terrible and can come to end up amplifying the pain to its paroxysm, "our existence in itself" being nothing more because of the failure to keep this commitment in the face of "the absolute essential".

 So we see that our cultures may sometimes be the origin of functional paralysis and pain amplifier in already difficult situations.
 On the contrary, our cultures should therefore avoid this multiplication of the feeling of betrayal by respecting the exclusively private nature of some commitments.